CasaSky/lambda-demo-module-in-java/README.md

-This project consists of a demo lambda function written in java and reuses all needed terraform modules from the repository git@github.com:CasaSky/terraform-modules.git to deploy the demo application in aws without duplicating code
+This project demonstrates a showcase how to reuse terraform modules from the repository git@github.com:CasaSky/terraform-modules.git without duplicating configuration code

+An example of a java lambda function and the lambda-sqs module are used as demo to show how a deployment to aws can be done